awsdocs/aws-iot-docs/developerguide/scoping-security-behavior.md

    }
    ```

-1. Either add the dimension to an existing security profile using [UpdateSecurityProfile](dd-api-iot-UpdateSecurityProfile.md), or add the dimension to a new security profile using [CreateSecurityProfile](dd-api-iot-CreateSecurityProfile.md)\.
+1. Either add the dimension to an existing security profile by using [UpdateSecurityProfile](dd-api-iot-UpdateSecurityProfile.md), or add the dimension to a new security profile by using [CreateSecurityProfile](dd-api-iot-CreateSecurityProfile.md)\.
 In the following example, we create a new security profile that checks if messages to `TopicFilterForAuthMessages` are under 128 bytes, and retains the number of messages sent to non\-auth topics\.

    ```
    aws iot create-security-profile \